The Missoula Art Museum is open to the public during regular hours (Tuesday through Saturday, 10 AM to 5 PM).

 Tours: Public tours will be available beginning September 15.
 Tour slots are available on Tuesday and Saturday morning at 11 AM.
 Tours can accommodate up to nine individuals.
 Please email firstname.lastname@example.org to reserve your spot.

 School group tours will be available Tuesday through Friday and should be scheduled with museum education staff at least 2 weeks prior to the visit.
 Please email Kay Grissom-Kiely, education curator, to schedule school group tours.
 Each tour will have a capacity limit of 10 individuals (nine participants and one teacher/docent) or less.
 Only one tour group will be allowed in a gallery at a time.
 Signs will be posted at the gallery entrance when a tour is in progress.
 A maximum of 25 individuals are allowed in the museum building at a time.

-Teen Open Studio: Teen Open Studio will be held weekly on Wednesday afternoons from 2-5 PM beginning September 16, with a maximum of 9 participants.
-The session will be held outside, weather permitting, in the Art Park.
-If it is raining, TOS will be held in the classroom following proper sanitation and physical distancing.
+Teen Open Studio: Teen Open Studio will be held weekly on Wednesday afternoons from 2:30 to 5:30 PM during the school year with a maximum of 9 participants.
+TOS is held in the classroom following proper sanitation and physical distancing.
 Pizza is donated by The Bridge Pizza and served on paper plates to teenagers.
 Teenagers must remain in their seats while eating.

 Saturday Family Workshops: In-person Saturday Family Workshops have been canceled.
 Families are invited to visit our website to download free art-making worksheets related to the exhibitions on view at MAM.
 New additions will be added when available.

-All individuals are required to wear a face mask in the museum at all times.
+All individuals over the age of 5 are required to wear a face covering that covers the nose and mouth while in the museum at all times.
 Students and parents must wear face coverings during high traffic times such as outside drop off and pick up.

 SNACKS AND WATER BOTTLES: